 If you have a charge of Domestic Violence, speak with a Carrollton, Ga.
 Domestic Violence Defense lawyer.
 It is very important that you do this as soon as possible because not delaying would increase the chances of your Carrollton, Ga.
 Domestic Violence Defense lawyer building and developing a Jericho-like defense strategy against the punishment of being found guilty.
 If an individual is being convicted of Domestic Violence, the effect can be damaging to the strategic areas of their life including their employment status.
 In addition to this, they may not be able to own a licensed gun or ammo and maybe also barred from some certain fundamental human rights.

 As strict as the State of Georgia is regarding Domestic Violence cases, the charged or accused may be faced with a misdemeanor or felony charges which may escalate or further lead to probation, jail time, mandatory domestic violence management programs, and other similar penalties.

 A Domestic Violence offense can be so damaging to the extent that the stain can remain a permanent stigma on the charged individual’s criminal record, hence, making the people around their community or locality to continue seeing them as being cruel or violent.
 Besides that, the charged may lose custody of their child if the act is between a parent and a child.
-To protect your career and your reputation, you need an experienced Domestic Violence defense lawyer that is knowledgeable about criminal defense.
+To protect your career and your reputation, you need an experienced Carrollton, Ga.
+Domestic Violence Defense lawyer that is knowledgeable about Carrollton, Ga. criminal defense.

-Tyler Moffitt is a certified Domestic Violence defense lawyer that has covered many cases throughout LaGrange, Carrollton, and LaGrange cities of Georgia.
+Tyler Moffitt is a certified Carrollton, Ga.
+Domestic Violence Defense lawyer that has covered many cases throughout LaGrange, Carrollton, and LaGrange cities of Georgia.
 With a vast knowledge of the Georgia criminal justice system and his acquainting status with the judges and prosecutors, he can assist you in building a strategized and aggressive defense to the charges laid on you, thus, helping you achieve the least painful outcome of the charge.